Terms of service.

 12. Termination, consequences of termination and survival

-(a) you commit a material breach of any term of the Contract and (if such a breach is remediable) fail to remedy that breach within 20 days of you being notified in writing to do so;
+(a) you commit a material breach of any term of the Contract and, if such a breach is remediable, fail to remedy that breach within 20 days of being notified in writing to do so;

 (b) you fail to pay any amount due under the Contract on the due date for payment;

-(c) you take any step or action in connection with you entering administration, provisional liquidation or any composition or arrangement with your creditors (other than in relation to a solvent restructuring), applying to court for or obtaining a moratorium under Part A1 of the Insolvency Act 1986, being wound up (whether voluntarily or by order of the court, unless for the purpose of a solvent restructuring), having a receiver appointed to any of your assets or ceasing to carry on business or, if the step or action is taken in another jurisdiction, in connection with any analogous procedure in the relevant jurisdiction;
+(c) you take any step or action in connection with entering administration, provisional liquidation or any composition or arrangement with creditors, applying to court for or obtaining a moratorium under Part A1 of the Insolvency Act 1986, being wound up, having a receiver appointed to any of your assets, ceasing to carry on business, or any analogous procedure in another jurisdiction;

 (d) you suspend, threaten to suspend, cease or threaten to cease to carry on all or a substantial part of your business; or